Barbaralee Diamonstein-Spielvogel: Career

-In 1987, she was appointed by President Ronald Reagan to the Board of the United States Holocaust Memorial Museum, where she served as Chair of the subcommittee that commissioned all of the original art created for the museum.
-She was appointed by Mayor David Dinkins to the Art Commission of the City of New York (now the Public Design Commission), and served from 1991 to 1994.
-In 1992, she was appointed to the United States Commission of Fine Arts by President Bill Clinton, and was the first woman Vice Chair of the Commission of Fine Arts, where she served until 2003.
+In 1987, she was appointed by President Ronald Reagan to the Board of the United States Holocaust Memorial Museum, where, a Founding Member, she served as Chair of the subcommittee that commissioned all of the original art created for the museum.
+She was appointed by Mayor David Dinkins to the Art Commission of the City of New York (now the Public Design Commission), and served as his representative from 1991 to 1994.

+In 1996, she was appointed to the United States Commission of Fine Arts by President Bill Clinton, and was the first woman Vice Chair of the Commission, where she served until 2003.
+In 2010, Diamonstein-Spielvogel was appointed a founding director of the Trust for the National Mall in Washington D.C.

-President Barack Obama appointed her a Commissioner of the American Battle Monuments Commission, which has responsibilities related to the design, construction, and maintenance of military memorials throughout the world.
-In 2010, Diamonstein-Spielvogel was appointed a director of the Trust for the National Mall in Washington D.C.
-In July 2013, she was named to lead the American Battle Monuments Commission delegation in Busan, Korea and was the keynote speaker at the ceremony commemorating the 60th anniversary of the armistice of the Korean War, attended by leaders and veterans of 21 participant nations.
+President Barack Obama appointed her a Commissioner, in 2009, of the American Battle Monuments Commission, which has responsibilities related to the design, construction, and maintenance of military memorials throughout the world.
+She chaired the ABMC New Memorials Committee, and represented the U.S.A. at Armistice commemorations and memorial dedications in the Netherlands, France, Italy, Belgium, England, Guam, and Iceland.
+On July 28, 2013, during the 60th anniversary commemorations of the signing of the armistice that ended the Korean War, she dedicated a U.S. monument that was dedicated in the United Nations Memorial Cemetery in Busan, South Korea.
+It was the first non-World War I or World War II monument constructed by ABMC outside the U.S. Diamonstein-Spielvogel represented ABMC and led the U.S. delegation at the Busan anniversary events, where she was the keynote speaker and laid a wreath in honor of the memory of American, Korean and U.N.
+Troops.
+The event was attended by leaders and veterans of 21 participating nations.
+In 2017, she represented ABMC and spoke at the dedication of the Dartmouth Monument, in Dartmouth, England, on the occasion of the 73rd Anniversary of the D-Day landings.

+In 2018, she was appointed as a Founding Member to the newly-formed American Battle Monuments Foundation.
+Dr. Diamonstein-Spielvogel was appointed to the President's Advisory Committee on the Arts by President Biden in March, 2022.

-In 2012, she was named the Chair of NYC Landmarks50 Alliance, a voluntary group of over 150 member organizations, collaborating to commemorate the 50th anniversary (April 19, 2015) of the NYC landmarks law.
+In 2012, she was named the Chair of NYC Landmarks50 Alliance, a voluntary group of more than 150 member organizations, collaborating to commemorate the 50th anniversary (April 19, 2015) of the NYC landmarks law.
 The Alliance's ongoing goal is to create a community of purpose, and to facilitate dialogue among all New Yorkers who care about the historic built environment.

-The organization, now known as NYC Landmarks50+ Alliance, plans to commemorate the 55th Anniversary of the NYC landmarks law.
+This effort continued her long-term goal to engage public interest and support for historic preservation among a wide array of New Yorkers.
+Starting in 1980, she had organized commemorative celebrations for the 15th, 25th, 30th, 35th, 40th, 45th, 50th, 55th, and most recently, the 60th Anniversary of the Passage of the NYC Landmarks Law in 2025.